 Include a clear, direct subject line :

-In today’s age and time people get tons and tons of emails from different sources like buyers, sellers, advertising companies, friends and family etc., so people prioritize the emails they read first hence try to write a clear, direct subject line so that the receiver understands the purpose and urgency of your email and prioritize accordingly.
+In today’s world people get tons of emails from different sources like buyers, sellers, advertising companies, friends and family.
+So people prioritize the emails they read first hence try to write a clear, direct subject line so that the receiver understands the purpose and urgency of your email and prioritize accordingly.
 If your subject line is not clear there are chances that your email is ignored.

 Think twice before hitting “reply all.”: